q4n0/my-timetable-app/README.md

 # Introduction

-My Timetable App is a web-based application designed to help users create, manage, and organize their daily or weekly timetables with ease.
-This application allows users to add, edit, and delete tasks or events, and it provides a clean, intuitive interface to ensure a seamless user experience.
+A Timetable web-based application designed to organize cyber security study with ease.
+This application provides a clean, intuitive interface to ensure a seamless user experience.

 # Features